CarlosLRamirez/notes/content/Linux/20250429T1854-linux-upskill-day-1.md

 - `lshw`: Displays detailed hardware info.
 - `lscpu`: Shows CPU information.
 - `lscpu | grep Hypervisor`: Shows which hypervisor your VM is using—my EC2 instance uses Xen.
 - `lsblk`: Lists storage devices and their partitions.
-This command led me to start reading about the [[20250429T1748 snap package manager]].
+This command led me to start reading about the [[20250429T1746-snap-package-manager]].
 - `lspci`: Lists all PCI devices.
 These are emulated by the Xen hypervisor, and some are quite outdated.
 - `lsusb`: Lists USB devices—my EC2 instance shows none, as expected.